non-npc/Stellaris-Mods-Collection/README.md

 # Stellaris Mods Collection

-A collection of Stellaris mods I developed and maintain.
+A collection of Stellaris mods I develop and maintain.

 Mods are kept up to date with the current game version.